kitayamachingtak/ReverseProbing/README.md

 Baseline scores are not produced by this repository, so `outputs/baselines.json` is committed directly.
-Baseline implementations are not included here.
-They are adaptations of published methods to pre-existing text, described in Section 3.4 of the paper.
+Baselines are adaptations of
+published methods, described in Section 3.4 of the paper.

 ## Figures